-In table~(\ref{table:fccbhabha}), the Bhabha cross section (in nb) is reported for different energies, calculated by requiring that the final state $e^-$ lies between $3^\circ$ and $6^\circ$, the final state $e^+$ lies between $174^\circ$ and $176^\circ$ and the product of their energies $E^+E^-$ is larger than $0.2\times s$.
-The first row is the QED tree-level cross section (improved with VP effects), the second row shows the impact of the inclusion of the $Z$-exchange tree-level diagrams, the third one the impact of QED NLO RCs and the fourth represents the higher-order QED corrections, as implemented in \babayagaNLO.
-It can be seen that $Z$ contributions are at some 0.01\% level, that NLO QED RCs change the cross section by 15-20\% and the size of higher-orders is at the 0.5-1\% level.
-The last two rows at the bottom of the table show the effect of VP (which first enters at NLO in Bhabha process) and the uncertainty induced on the integrated cross section by the error on the hadronic contribution to VP \footnote{We used the routine (2012 version) developed by Prof. Fred Jegerlehner to evaluate the hadronic contribution to VP and its errors~\cite{Eidelman:1995ny,Jegerlehner:2008rs}.}.
-We stress that the error in the hadronic part of VP induces by itself an uncertainty at some $10^{-4}$ level, which can become a limiting factor in the knowledge of the theoretical cross section in view of a very precise luminosity determination.
-Since the hadronic contribution on VP relies through dispersion relations and the optical theorem on the measurement of $e^+e^-\to{ hadrons}$ cross sections at low energies, any future improvement on this respect is of critical importance.
+\Tref{table:fccbhabha} reports the Bhabha cross-section (in nanobarns) for different energies, calculated by requiring that the final $\mathrm{e}^-$ state lies between $3^\circ$ and $6^\circ$, the final $\mathrm{e}^+$ state lies between $174^\circ$ and $176^\circ$, and the product of their energies $E^+E^-$ is larger than $0.2\times s$.
+The first row is the QED tree-level cross-section (improved with VP effects), the second row shows the impact of the inclusion of the Z exchange tree-level diagrams, the third row shows the impact of QED NLO radiative corrections and the fourth row represents the higher-order QED corrections, as implemented in \babayagaNLO.
+It can be seen that Z contributions are at the ${\sim}0.01\%$ level, that NLO QED radiative corrections change the cross-section by 15--20\%, and that the size of higher orders is at the 0.5--1\% level.
+The bottom two rows of the table show the effect of VP (which first enters at NLO in the Bhabha process) and the uncertainty induced in the integrated cross-section by the error on the hadronic contribution to VP.\footnote{We used the routine (2012 version) developed by Professor Fred Jegerlehner to evaluate the hadronic contribution to VP and its errors~\cite{Eidelman:1995ny,Jegerlehner:2008rs}.} We stress that the error in the hadronic part of VP induces, by itself, an uncertainty at the ${\sim}10^{-4}$ level, which can become a limiting factor in the knowledge of the theoretical cross-section, in view of a very precise luminosity determination.
+Since the hadronic contribution on VP relies, through dispersion relations and the optical theorem, on the measurement of $\mathrm{e}^+\mathrm{e}^-\to\mathrm{ hadrons}$ cross-sections at low energies, any future improvement in this respect is of critical importance.

-Alternatively, the luminosity could be monitored with the $e^+e^.\to\gamma\gamma$ process, which is not affected, at least up to NNLO, by VP hadronic errors (nor by $Z$ ``contamination'') and in \babayagaNLO\ is simulated with the same theoretical accuracy as the Bhabha scattering, as far as photonic RCs are concerned \cite{Balossini:2008xr}.
+Alternatively, the luminosity could be monitored with the $\mathrm{e}^+\mathrm{e}^-\to\gamma\gamma$ process, which is not affected, at least up to NNLO, by VP hadronic errors (nor by Z `contamination') and is simulated in \babayagaNLO\ with the same theoretical accuracy as the Bhabha scattering, as far as photonic radiative corrections are concerned \cite{Balossini:2008xr}.